-- an electronic control and monitoring system (control unit), - the curtain airbags (airbags with gas generator) for the driver, front passenger and passengers on the rear seats, - a warning lamp \Re in the dash panel insert \Rightarrow page 31.
+- an electronic control and monitoring system (control unit), - the curtain airbags (airbags with gas generator) for the driver, front passenger and passengers on the rear seats, - a warning lamp $\Re^{r}$ in the instrument panel $\Rightarrow$ page 31.

 The functionality of the airbag system is monitored electronically.